elgarteo/legco/README.md

 ---

-This package is in no way officially related to or endorsed by the Legislative Council of Hong Kong.
+This package is not affiliated nor endorsed by the Legislative Council of Hong Kong.